-On the other hand, the legislative and normative production in the context of the powers of the financial sector supervisory authorities, where aspects related to own funds, major risks, liquidity risk, interest rate risk, credit risk and the prevention of BC/FT risk deserve special mention, constitutes a challenge with a view to the implementation of the best practices in the evaluation and management of the risks inherent to banking activity.
+On the other hand, legislative and regulatory production in the context of the powers of financial sector supervisory authorities, where particular emphasis is made on the aspects of own funds, large risks, liquidity risk, interest rate risk, credit risk and BC/FT prevention, is a challenge with a view to implementing the best practices for assessing and managing the risks inherent to banking.

-The main lines of business of Grupo Crédito Agrícola, in the context in which they represent the main sources of revenue, are credit and customer deposits, as can be seen in the indicators (observed values and projections) presented under the Group's business plan for the year 2020.
+The main lines of business of Grupo Crédito Agrícola, in the context in which they represent the main sources of revenue, are credit and customer deposits, as can be seen in the indicators (observed values and projections) presented under the Group's business plan for the year 2021.